adam-sierakowski/adam-sierakowski/README.md

 ### `Hello world 🤖`

 My name is Adam and I am a Computational Linguist.
 I like to play around with data and do rule-based stuff.
-Interested in NLP, aspiring to get into AI and ML.
+Interested in NLP, AI and ML.

   Main technology: Python.
   Main languages: Polish, English, Spanish.